-New users automatically are assigned a default Core Portfolio to get started.
+New users are automatically assigned the Core Portfolio as their default "My Portfolio" to get started.

 On the side menu, click on Core Portfolios, then pick the appropriate strategy and hit Select it "Set as My Portfolio".

-Now you can click on “My Portfolio” and sroll down to see current allocations.
+Now you can click on "My Portfolio" and scroll down to see current allocations.
 You can view which strategies are